commitd/invest-server/documentation/docs/ui.dev-ui-extension.md

 ## Build the UI plugin

-So far we've been running the plugin live, but lets build a produciotn version.
+So far we've been running the plugin live, but let's build a production version.
 Stop the development version (Ctrl+C) and then run

 ```
 yarn build